HandsomeJeff/neo-python-workshop/part1_setup.md

 #### 1.1 Setting up the Docker Container
-Pull the latest image from Docker hub `sudo docker pull cityofzion/neo-privatenet`.
+Pull the latest image from Docker hub <br> `sudo docker pull cityofzion/neo-privatenet`.

 ![docker pull](assets/docker_pull.png)

 Be patient!
 On the first time round it might take a while to start up.

-Start the container with the command
+Start the container with the command <br>
 `sudo docker run --rm -d --name neo-privatenet -p 20333-20336:20333-20336/tcp -p 30333-30336:30333-30336/tcp cityofzion/neo-privatenet`.

-*You can open bash within the container with* `sudo docker exec -it neo-privatenet /bin/bash`.
+*You can open bash within the container with* <br> `sudo docker exec -it neo-privatenet /bin/bash`.

-*Stop the container with* `sudo docker rm -f neo-privatenet`.
+*Stop the container with* <br> `sudo docker rm -f neo-privatenet`.

 #### 1.2 Running NEO Python
-Navigate to a directory of your choice and download the neo-python repository with `git clone https://github.com/CityOfZion/neo-python.git`
+Navigate to a directory of your choice and download the neo-python repository with <br> `git clone https://github.com/CityOfZion/neo-python.git`

 Go into the neo-python folder with `cd neo-python`.